albertincx/telechat/README.md

 # telechat
-telegram bot for web chat
+telegram bot and WS for web chat on this page https://cafechat.app/